-1. Graduate students who have earned credits outside their current master's program (e.g., from a different university, in a different UBC master's program, as an undergraduate, or as an unclassified student) may transfer up to 12 credits or up to 40% of the total number of credits needed for completion of their current program (whichever is more), provided that:
+1. Graduate students who have earned credits for equivalent courses outside of the SGES program (e.g., from a different university, in a different UBC master's program, or as an unclassified student) may apply to transfer credits toward their MEL in SGES degree.
+Typically only 3 credits will be allowed to be transferred, provided that:

-4. Requests for transfer credit must be accompanied by a letter from the home graduate program addressed to the Dean of the Applied Science.
+4. Requests for transfer credit must be accompanied by a letter or memo of support from the Director of SGES, addressed to the Associate Dean of Applied Science.
 The letter must provide an academic justification for allowing the transfer credit on a course by course basis and be accompanied by a set of original transcripts from the completed course institution.

 Degree completion requires completion of 30 credits.
 This includes 18 credits of Pillar courses and 12 credits of Platform courses, including 1.5 credits of approved electives from the Faculty of Commerce and Business Administration.
 Platform refers to foundational coursework focused on the professional skills required for an experienced graduate to be an effective professional leader.
 These courses are common across many of the Applied Science Professional Master’s programs.
 The Pillar contains the relevant technical material and is equivalent to a specialization.
 Each student’s course work must be approved by the Applied Science graduate program office.
 A complete list of the courses required for successful completion is available on the M.E.L. in S.G.E.S. program website.

 Note: SGES 501 (6) runs three semesters (12 months)